How do you get a month ahead in your budget and start living on last month’s income?

 In this budget, the happy new YNABer started mid-month and came in just under the wire to pay their monthly bills.
 When all was said and done in February, there was just $25 left in the budget. $20 in groceries and $5 in transportation—shown in the green pills below.

 This happy new YNABer is living month to month, and is about to get a whole lot happier as they experience the added margin of being a month ahead with their budget.
 But we’re getting ahead of ourselves.
 What happens next?

 Last month our happy new YNABer was just getting started in flexing their prioritizing muscles.
 In March, they started setting money aside for non-monthly expenses like the six-month car insurance bill, auto maintenance, and that expensive but essential yearly Prime membership renewal.

 What’s happening behind the scenes is that our happy YNABer is learning to live on less money.
 It’s easier than they thought!
 Their budgeting muscles are getting stronger and stronger as they rein in the spending that doesn’t actually matter to them.
 This means they can prioritize what is important to them.
 At the end of March they have $775 left in the budget.

 Month Two: $775 left in the budget (this is a partial budget view)

 In April, something great happened for their budget: they got a decent tax refund.
-But since they’re living on less, they didn’t need that money, and they’re focused on getting ahead.
+But since they’re living on less, they didn’t need that extra money, and they’re focused on getting ahead.
 So they budgeted that money in May.
 How do we know?
 Let’s click on the header.

 See that $1100 budgeted in the future?
 That means our happy YNABer took some of that tax refund and started assigning it to jobs in May.
 Sure, it’s not enough to fund all of May, but it’s a really good head start.